-(b) Carillon Tower Advisers, Inc. ("Carillon") has contractually agreed to waive its investment advisory fee and/or reimburse certain expenses of the fund to the extent that annual operating expenses of each class exceed a percentage of that class' average daily net assets through April 30, 2025 as follows: Class A - 1.00%, Class C - 1.75%, Class I - 0.70%, and Class R-6 - 0.60%.
-This expense limitation excludes interest, taxes, brokerage commissions, costs relating to investments in other investment companies (acquired fund fees and expenses), dividends, and extraordinary expenses.
+(c) Carillon Tower Advisers, Inc. ("Carillon") has contractually agreed to waive its investment advisory fee and/or reimburse certain expenses of the fund to the extent that annual operating expenses of each class exceed a percentage of that class' average daily net assets through April 30, 2026 as follows: Class R-6 - 0.65%.
+This expense limitation excludes interest, taxes, brokerage commissions, costs relating to investments in other investment companies (acquired fund fees and expenses), dividend and interest costs, and extraordinary expenses.
 The contractual fee waivers can be changed only with the approval of a majority of the fund's Board of Trustees.
-Any reimbursement of fund expenses or reduction in Carillon's investment advisory fees is subject to recoupment by the fund within the following two fiscal years, if overall expenses fall below the lesser of its then-current expense cap or the expense cap in effect at the time of the fee recoupment.
+Any reimbursement of fund expenses or reduction in Carillon's investment advisory fees is subject to recoupment by Carillon within the following two fiscal years, provided that such recoupment will not cause the fund's expense ratio to exceed both the expense cap at the time such amounts were waived or reimbursed, or the fund's then-current expense cap.